Child Development Research, Insights, and Science Briefs to Your Inbox

 We know of no prior studies that have specifically examined both spanking and warmth as predictors of “good behavior” by children or that have compared their impact on positive qualities in child behavior.

-Our findings suggest that we need to change common parenting practices and beliefs regarding spanking among large numbers of people around the world.
+Our findings suggest that we need to change common and harsh parenting practices and beliefs regarding spanking among large numbers of people around the world.
 Changing these practices in such sizeable populations could lead to considerable benefits at relatively low cost, if the change were taken up widely.